Mold and Gut Health: Watch Out for Harmful Mycotoxins

 Antibacterial properties

-It is possible for mycotoxins themselves to have antibacterial properties, meaning that they can kill bacteria.
+Mycotoxins themselves can have antibacterial properties, meaning that they can kill bacteria.
 In some cases, we’ve been able to use this to our advantage.
-The life-saving antibiotic Penicillin was originally derived from a mold, Penicillium, by Alexander Fleming because of its natural ability to kill pathogenic bacteria [33].
+The life-saving antibiotic Penicillin was originally derived from a mold, Penicillium, by Alexander Fleming because of its natural ability to kill pathogenic bacteria [34].
 Today, penicillin is synthetically produced in labs, bypassing the need for mold altogether.
-Other molds, such as Myxomycetes and Fusarium [34], [35], also have this unique antibacterial ability.
+Other molds, such as Myxomycetes and Fusarium [35], [36], also have this unique antibacterial ability.

 Support of pathogens